junxit/us-congress-bills-119/metadata.md

 - 2025-01-09 — Introduced in House
 - 2025-01-09 — Introduced in House
 - 2025-01-09 — Referred to the House Committee on Transportation and Infrastructure.
+- 2025-01-10 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2025-04-02 — Committee Consideration and Mark-up Session Held
+- 2025-04-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2025-04-02 — Subcommittee on Coast Guard and Maritime Transportation Discharged
+- 2025-06-06 — Placed on the Union Calendar, Calendar No. 117.
+- 2025-06-06 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-148.
+- 2025-06-06 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-148.